 1. Periodicity: Under the new regime, a single return will be filed by every taxpayer, except few like composition dealer, on monthly basis unlike multiple returns filing under the existing system.
 Due date of return filing will depend upon turnover.
 A dealer with nil transaction may file a quarterly return.

 2. Under the new system, uploading of invoices will be unidirectional by the seller.
 Seller may upload such invoice at any time during the month and such invoice will be available to the buyer on a real-time basis.
 Buyer will not be required to upload purchase invoices separately.
-HSN of 4 digits or more will be required on all B2B invoices to achieve uniformity.
+HSN">HSN of 4 digits or more will be required on all B2B invoices to achieve uniformity.

 3. Simplified return: Based on uploaded sales details, the system will automatically compute GST liability.
 The system will automatically calculate Input tax credit based on sales invoice uploaded by the supplier.

 4. In case of default in the payment of GST by the supplier, credit will not be denied to the buyer.
 Recovery of such tax will be made from supplier primarily.
 However, in certain cases like non-availability of supplier or discontinuation of business by the supplier, credit may be disallowed to a buyer.

 5. To control misuse of Input Tax credit, person defaulted in payment of GST will not be allowed to upload sales invoice and accordingly, no credit will be available to the buyer on purchases made from such supplier.
 Similar safeguards would be built with regard to newly registered dealers also.

 6. Transition to new GST return will be in 3 stages: